 Nothing – absolutely nothing – will destroy my faith in Jesus or my hope in Him for salvation.
-When I was awakened to the Hebrew Roots movement (though I didn’t know that is what it was called), this is the one thing that I determined was unshakable.
+When I was awakened to the Hebraic roots of my faith (though I didn’t know what it was called), this is the one thing that I determined was unshakable.
 I will always hold on to the fact that Jesus, who’s Hebrew name is Yeshua, is the way, the truth, and the life, and He is the only way to the Father.

 Other things, however, were open to question.
 Maybe they were right; maybe they were wrong.
 I was already discovering too many “Christian” things I had believed my whole life that weren’t exactly how I thought them to be.